 If you run a car, too, consider if you really need it.

+London’s public transport network means you can get pretty much anywhere in the city fairly easily, while trains out of the city head to all corners of the UK.
 Once you tot up how much you spend on fuel, insurance, road tax and maintenance or servicing, that’s a pretty large sum that can go straight into your savings for your first property.

-5. Buy with a friend
+7. Buy with a friend

 This is becoming more common with Londoners desperate to get on the property ladder in the city.